 Also of interest is that Bay Village has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Bay Village telecommute to their jobs.
-Overall, about 10.79% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.79% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Bay Village is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-Because of many things, Bay Village is a great place for families with children to consider.
-First of all, many other families with children live here, making Bay Village a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bay Village has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Bay Village is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bay Village’s overall crime rate is lower than average for the country.

 The per capita income in Bay Village in 2010 was $49,036, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $196,144 for a family of four.